 The AusSMC collaborates with research organisations to help the media cover science.
 We work together with media teams to help researchers become more media savvy.

 Got a media release on some hot new research?
 Do you want to make sure the media don't miss it?
 Upload your story to our online news portal Scimex.
-Scimex is a unique science news service used by more than 1,600 journalists across 30 countries.
+Scimex is a unique science news service used by more than 2,400 journalists across more than 40 countries.
 Over 200 leading research institutions and science journals use Scimex to get their research noticed.
 Register as a media officer to get started.

 Does your institution have a big or controversial paper about to be published?
 It might be suitable for an online Media Briefing, allowing your researchers to present their work to journalists without leaving their desks.
 Contact us to chat about a briefing.